 which became suspicion and resentment?

 The kiss would lead us to believe so,

-a gesture that shows love, but that became the gesture handing Jesus over to
+a gesture that shows love, but that became the gesture handing Jesus over to the crowd.

 Or perhaps he was overcome by his disappointment with a Messiah